Game Editor

 Open the Editor from the top navigation.
 To start a new room from scratch:

-2. Enter a name in the Create Game dialog — the name shown wherever this game appears.
+2. In the Create game drawer, enter a Game name — the name shown wherever this game appears — and set its duration and appearance.

-3. Confirm with Create Game.
-The new game opens on its General tab, ready to configure.
+3. Confirm with Create game.
+The new game opens on its Objectives tab, ready to build.

-From there you work through the tabs, setting the game’s basics, adding objectives, and building out the rest of the room.
+From there you work through the tabs, adding objectives and building out the rest of the room.

 Build in Testing